programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 [5 rows x 20 columns]
 ```

 Based on information in brackets at the bottom of the output, we are able to see that the first five rows of data are printed and that our dataset consists of twenty columns.
 The value `NaN`, appearing beneath the `name` and `currency_symbol` headers, indicates that there is no data stored within those cells.
+While there are cases where NaN, or null, values might indicate error and require further investigation, in the case of this dataset, it is an expected result.
+It is not unusual or specific to crowdsourced projects to find null values in your dataset.
+However, should you discover that a column contains mostly or entirely null values, it would be worth examining your source materials or data entry methods for cause.

 ### Removing Columns
 After reading in a new file, it is helpful to learn a bit about your data.
 By adding the function `print(df.columns)` to your Python file, saving it, and then running it once more in the command line or terminal using `python nypl-menu.py`, you are able to see what columns are represented in the dataset (output below):